abhaymishra24/Work-website-/README.md

 - (Use that website to mention it on your CV/resume and LinkedIn. 💻)

 ## 😊 Thank you for visiting this repository-
-- Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊🚀
+- Feel free to explore my other repositories and reach out to me for collaborations or discussions on new ideas and projects.🤝😊🚀